Projects

 Project Description:

-This project will review current key railway bridge maintenance practices with a focus and emphasis on the Australian Rail Track Corporation (ARTC).
-A broad range of existing problem areas will be examined in detail and compared and contrast to other local and international practices and environments and/or scenarios.
-This work will then inform the proposed development of targeted maintenance frameworks for railway bridge standard/guidance/practice adoption to reduce maintenance costs, improve time between maintenance intervals and interventions.
+This project will review current key railway bridge maintenance practices with a focus on the Australian Rail Track Corporation (ARTC).
+A broad range of existing problem areas will be examined in detail and compared to other local and international practices.
+This work will inform the development of targeted maintenance frameworks to reduce costs and improve maintenance intervals.

-• Project Leaders: Dr. Ehsan Sorooshnia, Dr. Maria Rashidi, Prof. Bijan Samali
+Dr. Ehsan Sorooshnia, A/Prof. Maria Rashidi, Prof. Bijan Samali

 Project Description: